abguy/trade-processor/frontend/README.md

 ## Some Notes

 * You shouldn't use Node.js server directly in production.
-Please use something like [Nginx](http://nginx.org/), [PM2](https://github.com/Unitech/pm2) or [forever project](https://github.com/foreverjs/forever) before lunch.
+It is better to use something like [Nginx](http://nginx.org/), [PM2](https://github.com/Unitech/pm2) or [forever project](https://github.com/foreverjs/forever) on your production server.

 * Flow graph doesn't work in IE properly as well as the source libraries examples.
 Please check the code source for more details.